Zuz01/sample-gida/README.md

 - **Tenant Linking Codes:** Automatically generate unique 4-digit codes (e.g., `GIDA-4829`) for tenants to link to their units.
 - **Financial Reports:** Real-time revenue tracking and occupancy rates.
 - **Maintenance Tracking:** Receive and manage maintenance requests from tenants.
-- **Lease Management:** Track lease start/end dates and status.
+- **Lease Management:** Track lease start / end dates and status.

 ### 👤 For Tenants

 - **Easy Onboarding:** Link to a unit instantly using a Property Code.
 - **Rent Payments:** Secure, real-time rent payments using **Paystack** (Card, Bank Transfer, USSD).
-- **Maintenance Requests:** Report issues (e.g., broken pipes) directly to the landlord with priority levels.
+- **Maintenance Requests:** Report issues (e.g., broken pipes, leaking toilets) directly to the landlord with priority levels.
 - **Payment History:** View a complete history of all rent payments.

 ---